jeffrey-anderson/aws-redshift-challenge/README.md

 in that year.
 The query orders the answer by Supplier nation, Customer nation, and year (all ascending).

 The business analyst gave them a slightly different query but it would not run due to date related errors.
-The marketing manager would like you to git rid of the work around.
+The marketing manager would like you to git rid of the work arounds.

 ```sql
 select supp_nation, cust_nation, l_year, sum(volume) as revenue